 01101111 01101110 01100011 01100101 00100000 01110101 01110000 01101111 01101110 00100000 01100001 00100000 01110100 01101001 01101101 01100101

 It took me a long time to fall in love with equations.
-They were structured and temperamental- one switched plus or minus and they fell apart under your feet.
-I liked a bit of wiggle room, a bit of experimentation: if you didn’t try every path, how did you know your adventure was over?
-I thought I loved to learn, but worksheets felt less like learning and more like drilling. broken. formulas. into. your. forehead. until. you. knew what but not why not how not and.
+They were structured and temperamental – one switched plus or minus and they fell apart under your feet.
+I liked a bit of wiggle room, a bit of experimentation.
+If you didn’t try every path, how did you know your adventure was over?
+I thought I loved to learn, but worksheets felt less like learning and more like drilling. broken. formulas. into. your. head. until you knew what but not why nor how.
 Numbers were clumsy, not like words; teachers forgot to stop by my table and explain the why and the how.
 Somehow they missed me.

 01110100 01101000 01100101 01110010 01100101 00100000 01110111 01100001 01110011 00100000 01100001 00100000 01100010 01100101 01100001 01110101 01110100 01101001 01100110 01110101 01101100 00100000 01110000 01110010 01101001 01101110 01100011 01100101 01110011 01110011